varnishcache/varnish-cache/doc/sphinx/reference/vsl.rst

 	Client request is being restarted.

 Reset
-        The client closed its connection or reset its stream.
+        The client closed its connection, reset its stream or caused a stream error that forced Varnish to reset the stream.
 Request processing is interrupted and considered failed.

 Pipe handling timestamps